Generic selectors

 Who is the bigger club, Lazio or Roma?

 Lazio are just behind them with two Serie A titles to their name while winning the Coppa Italia seven times in their history.
-Lazio does have something their city rivals do not have, however, and that is a major European title.
+Lazio do have something their city rivals do not have, however, and that is a major European title.
 They lifted the UEFA Cup Winners’ Cup in 1998/99, meaning they are the only club in the City of Roma to have lifted a European trophy so far.

 Why is Lazio called Lazio?